- Is June a good time to go to Iceland?

 Improved weather conditions mean that driving in Iceland in June is safe.
-The rugged roads to the Highlands are open, allowing you access to the country's vast and wild interior (just make sure you have a 4x4 vehicle).
+The rugged roads to the Highlands are open, allowing you access to the country's vast and wild interior (just make sure you rent a 4x4 vehicle).

 Midnight Sun in June in Iceland

 The sun technically does set in Iceland during the summer solstice, but the light lingers in a sort of twilight due to the island's northern latitude.
-It gives you more time to enjoy the sights in the day, and it's also a beautiful and unique phenomenon to witness.
+It gives you more time to enjoy the sights during the day, and it's also a beautiful and unique phenomenon to witness.

 There are many midnight sun tours in Iceland: you can go on a kayaking trip, hiking, or even camp to witness the sun that never sets.
 There’s also the Secret Solstice Festival held over the summer solstice period.
 It’s a music festival featuring international and local hit musicians sharing their talents with fans at Laugardalur Park in Reykjavik.